 As for residue, the butter rinses cleanly with warm water and doesn’t leave anything behind.
 (Cold water tends to leave a thin film).
 It doesn’t dry the skin or leave any sensation of stripping, the oils helping ensure the skin barrier remains intact and hydrated.
 It’s gentle around the eyes and I didn’t experience any cloudy vision as I do with the Banila Co balm for instance.
 So, all up, the results were excellent.
 Note, I always follow an oil based cleanser with a water based one and only ever use this as the first step of a double cleanse in the evening.

 Regarding the name of the product, I don’t think Camomile should be touted the star ingredient since there is even more fragrance in this butter than camomile extract!
 I also don’t think it should be branded as suitable for sensitive skin since it contains three difference fragrance elements.
 So, I would warn against lathering it on your face if you are sensitive to such ingredients, suggesting a patch test first.
+However, given it’s a wash off product and only on the face a short time, it should be fine for most.

 |Well presented, compact and travel friendly||Contains fragrance|